MaastrichtU-IDS/workshop-ci/_episodes/08-add-feature.md

 - "Increase version number."
 - "Create new release."
 keypoints:
-- "Just do no mess up the version number."
+- "Just do not mess up the version number change."
 ---

 Now that you have published a first version of your package you might want to edit it and publish a new version: